huggingface/community-events/whisper-fine-tuning-event/README.md

 ### Punctuation, Casing and Normalisation

-When using the Python training script, normalisation is only applied during evaluation by setting the flag `--do_normalize_eval_only` (which we recommend setting).
+When using the Python training script, normalisation is only applied during evaluation according to the 'official' Whisper normaliser by setting the flag `--do_normalize_eval` (which we recommend setting).
 Removing casing for the training data is enabled by passing the flag `--do_lower_case`.
 Removing punctuation in the training data is achieved by passing the flag `--do_remove_punctuation`.
-The punctuation characters removed are defined in [run_speech_recognition_seq2seq_streaming.py#L449](https://github.com/huggingface/community-events/blob/main/whisper-fine-tuning-event/run_speech_recognition_seq2seq_streaming.py#L449).

-Similarly, in the notebooks, normalisation is only applied during evaluation by setting the variable `do_normalize_eval_only=True` (which we recommend setting).
+Similarly, in the notebooks, normalisation is only applied during evaluation by setting the variable `do_normalize_eval=True` (which we recommend setting).
 Removing casing in the training data is enabled by setting the variable `do_lower_case = True`, and punctuation by `do_remove_punctuation = True`.
-The same characters are removed as the Python training script.

 ## Evaluation